HorseAJ86/node-jquery/README.md

-Before doing a PULL REQUEST or posting an ISSUE
+Before creating a PULL REQUEST or ISSUE
-===
+---

 Please see https://github.com/coolaj86/node-jquery/issues/59